abdulazizasiri/Java-Spring/Udacity-Course/README.md

 - HTML templates are the views - each one represents a specific screen or screen component that the user is shown.

+### Key Terms

+  - MVC:

+   MVC is an acronym that stands for Model-View-Controller, and it's a common software pattern for user interface design
+    Model: in MVC, the Model is responsible for maintaining the state of an application,

+- View: in MVC, the View is responsible for displaying the UI to the user, Controller: in MVC, the Controller is responsible for processing user actions (sent from the View) to update the Model, and for forwarding those updates back to the View

+- Template:
+In software development, templates are used in many different contexts - in general, they are a way to define some often-repeated or reused text or code in a specific format, like HTML, along with code hooks that indicate portions of the template that should be replaced dynamically when the template is rendered.
+In our context, we mostly use Thymeleaf's HTML templates, which mostly look like plain HTML with a few extra Thymeleaf-specific attributes.
+These attributes are our code hooks, and allow us to define what data Thymeleaf uses when generating the final HTML from our template.

+### Template

+- th:text

+- th:each

+- th:unless

+### Key Terms

+- Form-Backing Object:

+ This is a term used by Spring MVC and Thymeleaf to mean an object that represents the data contained in a form.
+On the Spring side, this is usually an additional argument to the relevant Controller method, and on the Thymeleaf side, this is referred to in the th:object attribute on the form.